systemshift/memex-server/docs/API.md

 - Form submissions use `application/x-www-form-urlencoded`
 - Responses are HTML pages (web interface)

+## DAG Structure

+The API operates on a Directed Acyclic Graph (DAG) where:
+- Nodes represent files and notes
+- Edges represent typed relationships between nodes
+- Each node can have multiple versions
+- Links maintain the acyclic property

 ## Endpoints

-### View Repository
+### View DAG
 ```
 GET /
 ```

-View the repository contents, including files, notes, and their links.
+View the DAG structure, including nodes and their relationships.

 **Response:**
-- HTML page showing repository contents
+- HTML page showing:
+  - All nodes in the graph
+  - Their relationships
+  - Version information
+  - Metadata

-### Add File
+### Add Node
 ```
 POST /add
 Content-Type: multipart/form-data
 ```

-Upload a file to the repository.
+Add a new node to the DAG.

 **Parameters:**
 - `file`: The file to upload (form field)